 Of the poetry, curated by Toby Fitch, ‘Water under the bridge‘ by Jeanine Leane stands out.
 Among other things, it looks at the way different generations of First Nations people have responded to colonisation.
 The title phrase takes on a telling ambiguity:

-that were not just water under a white man's
+that there were names in the river that were not just water under a white man's bridge

 Fiction editor Claire Corbett has gathered four excellent, diverse short stories.
 ‘Parliament‘ by Simon Castles is a sketch of young love and protest on the lawns of the new Parliament House in Canberra in 1988.
 Anna May Samson, currently starring in the dreadful Australian spin-off of Death in Paradise, packs a complex set of relationships into a very few pages in ‘Summer work‘.
 ‘Hot season‘ by Anna Quercia-Thomas is a post-apocalyptic pastoral vignette.
 In ‘At first, nobody died‘ by Nasrin Mahoutchi-Hosaini the protagonist, herself an immigrant, is on vacation from her work as a counsellor of ‘boat people’.